enthusiasticgeek/esp32_wroom_wifiap_stepper_webserver/README.md

 Note: There are two *.ino files with similar code.
 A normal version without push buttons ISR and one with push buttons ISR.
 The user may program whichever they prefer of those two.

+## Note: TB6600 and NEMA23 stepper motor tested in the following configuration

+SW1(OFF), SW2(OFF), SW3(ON), SW4 (OFF), SW5 (OFF), SW6 (OFF). -> 3.5A and 3200 Pulses/Revolution.

+PUL-, DIR-, EN- all connect to GND on ESP32.

+PUL+ -> GPIO 25 on ESP32, DIR+ -> GPIO 26 on ESP32, EN+ -> GPIO 27 on ESP32.

+VCC and GND on TB6600 connected to [12V@10A] VCC on lab power supply and GND on lab power supply respectively.

 ## Methods of controlling a stepper motor:

 1. Method 1: Webserver (preferred).